pablo-moisset/metacom_sensitivity/README.md

 4- Licence related issues

 All program files were written by us and are in the public domain with the exception of csvimport.m, hlp_deserialize.m,  hlp_serialize.m, and randraw.m.
-These file was obtained from MATLAB central and are used for formatting the plots and generating random numbers.
-They have no code related to the numerical experiments thenselves.
+These files was obtained from MATLAB Central and are used for formatting the plots and generating random numbers.
+They have no code related to the numerical experiments themselves.